Sir Charles Pole, 1st Baronet: Senior command

 Promoted to rear-admiral on 1 June 1795, Pole became Second-in-Command of the West Indies Station with his flag in HMS Colossus.
 He went on to be Captain of the Fleet in the Channel Squadron under Lord Bridport in March 1797.
 It fell to Pole to advise the Admiralty about the strikes by sailors demanding better pay and conditions which came to be known as the Spithead mutiny.
 Pole returned to Spithead with negotiators from the Admiralty but talks broke down when Admiral Sir Alan Gardner threatened to hang all the mutineers.

 Pole became governor and commander-in-chief of Newfoundland on 3 June 1800: following his appointment he focussed on dealing with a serious outbreak of smallpox that had taken place, deploying the latest practices in inoculation and establishing a "Committee for the Relief of the Poor".
 Promoted to vice-admiral on 1 January 1801, he became Commander-in-Chief of the Baltic Fleet, with his flag in the second-rate HMS St George in June 1801.

 Pole was created a baronet on 18 August 1801 and then became Member of Parliament for Newark in 1802.
 In December 1802 he was asked to chair a commission of naval inquiry into abuses in the civil administration which reported in May 1803.

 Promoted to full admiral on 9 November 1805, Pole was present at the funeral of Lord Nelson in January 1806.
 He became a Lord Commissioner of the Admiralty on the Admiralty Board led by Viscount Howick in February 1806.
 He was also elected Member of Parliament for Plymouth in November 1806.
 However he stood down as a Lord Commissioner when the Second Portland Ministry took power in March 1807: in Parliament he became increasingly critical of the new Government particularly in relation to their handling of the raid on Copenhagen in 1807 (which led to the Anglo-Russian War) and the Convention of Sintra in 1808 (which allowed the French to evacuate their troops from Portugal).

 Pole was appointed a Knight Commander of the Order of the Bath on 12 April 1815 and advanced to Knight Grand Cross of the Order of the Bath on 20 April 1818.
-He went on to be Deputy Governor of the Bank of England in 1818 and Governor of the Bank of England in 1820.
 He became Sheriff of Hertfordshire in November 1824, and having been promoted to Admiral of the Fleet on 22 July 1830, he died at his home, Aldenham Abbey, on 6 September 1830.